 Torsion vs. Extension Springs

-Two types of garage door springs exist for overhead rolling doors — torsion springs and extension springs.
+There are two different types of garage door springs for overhead rolling doors — torsion springs and extension springs.
 Here is the information you’re looking for on how they work, what their differences are and how to identify which kind you have.
 You can then give this information to your service technician before they arrive to ensure a smooth and fast repair.

 Call for Service